adjust/dev-docs/docs/web/features/recording/events.md

 Callback parameters are **string** key-value pairs that you can to events to send additional information.
 The Adjust SDK appends these parameters to your callback URL so that you can access it in your [raw data exports](https://help.adjust.com/en/article/raw-data-exports).
 You can use this information to analyse your users' in-app behavior with your BI system.

-Add callback parameters to your event by creating a {{ callbackMethodName }} array containing the following information:
+Add callback parameters to your event by creating a `callbackParams` array containing the following information:

 ```{list-table}
 :header-rows: 1